 Skip to content

-4K or 60FPS: Which is More Important? - - BlackboxMyCar Canada
+4K Video Resolution or 60FPS: Which is More Important in a Dash Cam? - - BlackboxMyCar Canada

-Frame rate, on the other hand, is the number of images shown per second and is denoted as fps (frames per second).
-Did you ever draw the pictures on the bottom corner of your notebook and flip through them to animate them?
+On the other hand, frame rate refers to how quickly those visuals are cycled through, or how many stills are packed into each second.
+Have you ever drawn pictures on the bottom corner of your notebook and flip through them to animate them?
 That is how frame rate works.
-The more frames per second, the better the graphic will be.
-So, when you see 30fps, that means that in one second, 30 individual frame images were captured.
+The more frames per second, the smoother the graphic will be.
+So, when you say 30fps, that means that in one second, 30 individual images were shown, giving the appearance of movement.

 Which is Better: 30fps or 60fps?